Guide to the Service Industry: 2026

 Services differ from goods in three crucial ways.
 You can't touch them, you can't store them, and you can't transport them like you can goods.
 Individuals, businesses, and governments all provide services that make up the service industry.
 Some examples include:

-With so many diverse jobs available, the service industry offers varied career options.
+With numerous diverse job opportunities available, the service industry provides a range of varied career options.
 Depending on your job, you may work for an employer or for yourself.

 Explore six examples of service-oriented jobs.
 Note that a median salary represents the midpoint for earners in a profession.
 Fifty percent of the earners in the given role earn less than the median figure, and 50 percent earn more.